nftchance/plug-router/README.md

 # 🔌 Plug Router

-> [!NOTE]
-> This repository is a submodule of the [Plug monorepo](https://github.com/nftchance/plug) that contains all the pieces of the Plug toolkit.

-With the Plug Router, you can easily integrate your application with the Plug network.
-In a few lines of code, you can start receiving intent declarations permissioned to your solver, submit intents on the behalf of users (signers), simulate transaction routes, and more.
+Plug Router is a self-contained toolkit to create, stream, and simulate intent based Ethereum transactions on the Plug network.

-All of this has been made available through a simple SDK that is easy to use and consume so that you do not need to run any of the underlying infrastructure.
+All of this has been made available through a simple SDK that is easy to use and consume so that you do not need to run or build any of the underlying.

-## Getting an API Key

-> [!WARNING]
-> This functionality is not publicly available yet.
-Please contact the team if you are interested in using the Plug Router or running a Solver.

 ## Usage